SerGeRybakov/call_gate/README.md

 - The majority of Redis calls is performed via [Lua-scripts](https://redis.io/docs/latest/develop/interact/programmability/eval-intro/), what makes them run on the Redis-server side.
-- **Redis Cluster Support**: CallGate supports both single Redis instances and Redis clusters with automatic failover and recovery.
+- **Redis Support**: CallGate supports Redis standalone, sentinel, and cluster storages.
 - **Connection Validation**: Redis clients are validated with ping() during CallGate initialization to ensure connectivity.
 - The maximal value guaranteed for `in-memory` storages is `2**64 - 1`, but for Redis it is ``2**53 - 1``
 only because Redis uses [Lua 5.1](https://www.lua.org/manual/5.1/).